fonkamloic/Red-Squad/README.md

 # Red-Squad
-A team of young Cameroon with integrity and with the aim of learning and applying ethical hacking skills.
+A team of young Cameroon with integrity and with the aim of learning and becoming cyber security personnel.

 Some helpful resources to get started;
 -